 smaller temples in front or besides the main temple.
 Unfortunately, some

-temples are ruined, where we can only see the foundation.
+temples are ruined, where you can only see the foundation.
 It also used

 to have a statue inside each temple, but many of them are empty now.

-Finishing up here, we continue riding the horses to the next destination: the hot water springs that contains sulphur.
+Finishing up there, you will continue riding the horses to the next destination: the hot water springs that contains sulphur.
 People believe the water can cure many diseases, especially skin diseases.
 Since it is in the slope of a mountain, the place is not big.
 There are several bathrooms if you want to take a bath.